 When we changed out our nickel pulls for brass in our new construction home, unlacquered brass hardware wasn’t the right choice for our brand new kitchen.
 The vibe in our blue and white space was new, with a fresh, coastal feel.
 Unlacquered brass gives off an old world feel, or a collected style, in my mind.

 Hardware such as polished brass, satin brass, brushed brass or even antique brass is generally lacquered (unless specified).
 The finishes are not living – the color remains the same.

 Antique brass is a finish to look into if you like a patina – it is a brass that comes already aged, but won’t age any more.
-You can usually find it plated so that the antique look will not darken.
-But if choosing multiple items, you may want to have your finishes match, as they will differ per each manufacturer.
+My office doorknob:

 You Will Also Love: